s1dewalker/Model_Validation/README.md

 # Model Validation and Tuning

-Steps involved in model validation and tuning (Regression example, on a continuos data)<br/>
 <br/>

+Steps involved in model validation and tuning (Regression example, on a continuos data)

 ### 1. Get the data
 ### 2. Define the target (y) and features (X)